-Cryptography protects a message or file from being read by an eavesdropper who has no other means of access to either the original text of what is protected, or the key with which it is encrypted.
-We use a program to encrypt the text; the program will change the letters into symbols and other weird characters, so when someone opens the file they cannot read it.
+Cryptography algorithms are applied to protect a message or file from being read by network hackers, eavesdroppers.
+The encryption programs encrypt the text and will change the letters into symbols and other weird characters, so when someone opens the file they cannot read it.
 The interconnection of networks is an increasing trend in government and private industry.
 There is the obvious danger that connections made in such an extended network may increase the risk of a security compromise, with the owners unaware of the risk.

 Network connections should therefore be protected, at a level based on the risk.
 The assumption must be that the connecting parties are to a certain degree hostile and have to be strictly constrained to the access for which the connection was agreed.